denislavs/Waze-User-Churn-Project/README.md

 ## 2. Methodology

 **Data Source**
-The dataset used in this analysis was provided through the Google Data Analytics Course on Coursera.
+The dataset used in this analysis was provided through the Google Advanced Data Analytics Course on Coursera.
 It contains anonymized data on Waze users, including variables related to app usage, engagement, device type, and churn status.

 **Tools and Libraries**
 • Python: The primary language used for data manipulation, cleaning, and analysis.